-Beyond diabetes, there are also many studies pointing to other positive benefits for metformin as a longevity or healthy aging medication.
+Beyond diabetes, there are also many studies pointing to other positive benefits of metformin as a longevity or healthy aging medication.

 How does metformin work?

 Metformin has a couple of mechanisms of action:

 - It decreases glucose production in the liver, which is especially important for overnight blood glucose regulation.

 - It increases the uptake of glucose in muscles and other parts of the body.